Home Remedies to Help Treat Hives

 - Submerge the affected body part (or your whole body if you want).
 Then let it soak for 20 minutes.

-- Dry yourself carefully.
+- Dry yourself off carefully.
 Use smooth strokes so you don’t irritate your skin even more.

 Apple cider vinegar

-This is commonly used for culinary purposes.
-However, due to its antihistamine properties, this product rapidly reduces inflammation and itching.
+This is a common kitchen ingredient.
+But thanks to its antihistamine properties, this product rapidly reduces inflammation and itching.

 Here’s all you have to do: